mr-anderson86/calc/README.md

 The Purpose of this repository is to show more of the power of Maven.
 This repository represents a Jenkins pipeline, which runs a whole CI-CD process, which builds a very simple calculator.
 The final output is the calculator application, which all you need to do is login to the machine, and run command "calc", and you're in the calculator app.

+Screenshot of final result can be found in the screenshots directory :-)

 Meaning:
 1. The pipeline first builds the application using Maven.